ESSAY | By Chris Graham

 I don’t have a crystal ball, but I don’t see how Morrison can lead his party back into government, despite the massive boost he received over his government’s handling of the COVID-19 pandemic.
 Like our legal system, our political system may be broken, but even at its lowest, a government led by a man of so little substance cannot, surely, be sustained.

 Morrison navigated the pandemic comparatively well because, for one of the few occasions in recent political memory, a federal government was actually guided entirely by science on a major political issue.
 It’s worth remembering, that as the bushfire crisis raged, Morrison & Co pointedly refused to acknowledge its links to climate change, and their policies since look identical to their policies prior.
 It’s also worth understanding why governments around the country adopted an evidenced-based approach on COVID-19: they won’t be around to be held accountable for their failures on mitigating the effects of climate change.
-A pandemic, however, lends itself too much more rapid political critique.
-Traditionally, the rape of a young liberal staffer 50 metres from the Prime Minister’s office hasn’t, although times appear to be changing.
+A pandemic, however, lends itself to much more rapid political critique.
+By the same token, historically. the rape of a young liberal staffer 50 metres from the Prime Minister’s office hasn’t, although times appear to be changing.

 But just as cataloguing Tony Abbott’s misogyny would take too long here, so too would cataloguing Morrison’s mishandling of this issue.
 So the totality of his response – and its deep hypocrisy – is perhaps best summed up by lawyer Michael Bradley*, who was acting for Kate when she died.